Algebraic geometry of discrete interventional models: Preliminaries

-To describe the algebraic structure of the statistical model $\MM_{(\TT,\theta)}$ we define two more ideals, the first of which is the toric ideal of a staged tree.
+\begin{remark} In general the ideal of model invariants of a staged tree model is not prime. \end{remark} We now associate two ideals to a given staged tree $(\TT,\theta)$.
+The first one is the toric ideal of $(\TT,\theta)$.
 Let $\R[D_\TT]$ be as before and let $\R[\Theta]_\TT :=\R[z,\LL]$ denote the ring where the labels in $\LL$ are treated as indeterminates and $z$ is an additional homogenizing parameter.

 \begin{definition} The \emph{toric ideal of a staged tree} $(\TT,\theta)$ is the kernel of the ring homomorphism

 namely, the ideal $\ker(\Psi_\TT^{\toric})$. \end{definition}